Do you want to learn coding to become a freelance web developer and achieve financial freedom in life?

 - SEO keyword research, competitor analysis, SEO strategies

 It’s perfectly OK to learn coding and web development using free resources.
-Check out this post with 8 Great Websites to Learn Coding For Free.
+Check out my master list of 120+ place to learn to code for free.

 However, I recommend investing a few bucks in a quality course if you can.
-Paid coding courses often come with a more comprehensive and cohesive curriculum.
-Also, most of them include a good selection of practical projects that you can use for your portfolio.
+They usually have a more comprehensive and project-based curriculum.

-I always recommend starting a web development course where you learn the basics of several different tools, not just one programming language.
+Furthermore, I recommend starting a web development course where you learn the basics of several different tools, not just one programming language.

-The two courses I took before I started to freelance were:
+The two courses I took before I landed my first freelance jobs were:

 - The Complete Web Developer Course 2.0 on Udemy, followed by